 We offer a full range of contraceptive health services including:

 - Consultation: We work with you to determine which method of birth control is best suited to you and your lifestyle.

-- Prescriptions: If applicable, we provide prescriptions for hormonal contraception, which can be filled at the Rutgers Student Health Pharmacies.
+- Prescriptions: If applicable, we provide prescriptions for hormonal contraception.

 - Insertion: We provide insertion of Long Acting Reversible Contraception (LARC) devices such as intrauterine devices (IUDs) and implants (Nexplanon) as well as follow up visits, if needed.